magnuskenneth/BananaTime/README.md

 	npm install

+To build run:

+	gulp build

+If the build is successful the output will be found in a folder named build.

 This gulp task will run the unit tests:

 	gulp test

-Run this gulp task to automatically run tests whenever a js file has been edited:
+Run this gulp task to automatically run lint and tests whenever a js file has been edited and less whenever any less file has been edited:

 	gulp watch